abinavseelan/js-for-newbies-2/1-RECAP.md

 console.log(a / b); // This will print 2 to the console
 ```

 The modulus operator, `%`, is something that you might not have seen before.
-In brief, the modules operator performs a division operations but the result of the operation is the remainder, not the quotient.
+In brief, the modulus operator performs a division operation but the result of the operation is the remainder, not the quotient.

 ```javascript
 let a = 10;